 In the event you have failed to comply with an Order, it is a good idea to see a lawyer for legal advice tailored to your specific circumstances.

 Under the Family Law Act 1975, the Federal Circuit and Family Court of Australia (FCFCA) has the same power as the High Court to punish for contempt.
-This means the Family Court can sentence a person to imprisonment.
+This means the FCFCA can sentence a person to imprisonment.
 However, it exercises its power sparingly.
 It can issue a fine in addition to, or instead of, imprisonment, and has a broad discretion as to the amount of the fine, or length of imprisonment.

 Why is contempt so serious?

 The underlying purpose of punishment for contempt is to protect the administration of justice.
 It is important in our society that the court functions independently and its orders are followed diligently by the parties bound by them.
-Actions which directly and purposely ignore or challenge the court’s authority are taken seriously so judges are provided with a wide discretion as to punishments.
+Actions that directly and purposely ignore or challenge the court’s authority are taken seriously so judges are provided with a wide discretion as to punishments.

 What do I do if someone is in contempt?

 Any person can file an application for contempt in family law proceedings, even if they have no particular interest in the alleged contempt.
 Rule 11.71 of the Federal Circuit and Family Court (Family Law) Rules 2021 states that if it is alleged that a party has committed contempt of court, a contempt application should be filed.
-It is important that the charge includes detail because the accused needs to understand the specific allegations against them and be provided with an opportunity to respond.
-The application will then likely be listed before a judge for hearing.
-It is always a good idea to obtain legal advice before filing an application.
+The application should state the contempt alleged and be accompanied by an affidavit setting out the alleged facts.
+The application will then be listed before a judge for a hearing.
+It is always a good idea to obtain legal advice before filing a contempt application.